interstar/MTC-CLJ/README.md

 If you want to pull tags to the front of the queue, simply write an appropriate pattern and use with the "pull" command `+`.

-Note that PATTERN is a standard regex.
-Which is powerful.
-But gives rise to one "quirk" (or bug).
-The `+` is a special character in regex and so must be escaped when you want to quote it literally.

-So use `+ \+MTC` when pulling all items tagged +MTC to the front.

-`@` is not problematic so you can write `+ @email` to pull all email context items to the front.

-Sometimes you have a lot of tagged items in a project, but don't want to pull them all (which will push back everything you have in your queue).
+Sometimes you have a lot of tagged items in a project, but don't want to pull them all (which will push back everything else you have in your queue).
 So there is also a `pull-one` command using a double plus sign.

 `++ PATTERN` pulls only the first match of PATTERN to the front of the queue.